#OurCinema Campaign for KinoPark Armenia

 Brief:

 The 70s and 80s were the Golden age of Armenian cinema.
-A future classic was released almost every year, and they still hold a special place in every Armenian’s heart.
-They have helped contextualize our culture throughout the century, reflecting our values and influencing our society in many ways.
+A future classic was released almost every year, and those films contextualized our culture, reflecting our values and influencing our society.

-Generations were raised on these classics, and people are happy to revisit them whenever possible.
-Our partner KinoPark decided that it’s time to bring the gems of Armenian filmmaking back on the big screen to let everyone enjoy them the way they were meant to be.
-The plan was to create a more immersive experience through the big screen and help people (re-)fall in love with these films.
+Generations were raised on these classics, and people happily revisit them whenever possible.
+Our partner KinoPark decided to bring the gems of Armenian filmmaking back on the big screen to let everyone enjoy them.
+The plan was to create a more immersive experience and help people (re-)fall in love with these films.

 Selecting the films:

-There is no shortage of prominent and influential films in the national cinematheque.
-The main goal was to pick films that captured the essence of Armenians and our day-to-day life.
-Films that still make us laugh, cry, cheer, and contemplate—they show the real us in amusing and familiar situations where we solve problems only we could create.
+There is no shortage of prominent films in the national cinematheque.
+The aim was to select those embodying Armenian life—evoking laughter and tears, portraying us in unique or relatable situations.
 “Men”, “A piece of sky”, and “We and our mountains” were the first films selected for the campaign.

 Problem:

-While quite famous in their heyday in the 70s and 80s, these films could surely benefit from a promotional device that we are so used to today—a trailer, a medium that was rarely, if ever, used in Soviet-era films.
+While quite famous in the 70s and 80s, these films lack a modern promotional tool—a trailer, a medium that was rarely, if ever, used in Soviet-era films.

 During our campaign, aptly titled #OurCinema, the selected films would have to go toe-to-toe against the most hyped blockbusters on KinoPark’s big screens; which means we needed to properly announce their arrival.